 In 2011, Sseko Designs sold over 10,000 pair of Ugandan made shoes, with 10 students working their way to college.
-One of the original three students is scheduled to graduate in a few months with a computer engineering degree.
+In 2018, Sseko will send their 106th woman to attend university.

 Liz and Ben Bohannon with their imagination of leadership envisioned college graduates who could work their way to college and enrich their lives and communities with their experiences.